-For total return exchange agreements, the differential of the total return yield or interest to be paid or received on a settlement date is recognized as an adjustment to investment income.
-If a total return swap agreement is terminated early any resulting gain or loss is recognized as realized gain or loss.
-In 1999, the Company recognized net investment expense of \$2,069,355 related to payments made on settlement dates, and realized a gain of \$1,541,669 on the termination of one total return swap agreement.
-The notional amount of outstanding agreements was \$332,000,000 at December 31, 1999.
+For total return exchange agreements, the differential of the total return yield or interest to be paid or received on a settlement date is recognized as an adjustment to net investment income.
+If a total return swap agreement is terminated early, any resulting gain or loss is recognized as a realized gain or loss.
+In 2000, the Company recognized net investment expense of \$10,583,000 related to payments made on settlement dates, and realized a gain of \$7,177,000 on the termination of one total return swap agreement.
+In 1999, the Company recognized net investment expense of \$2,069,000 related to payments made on settlement dates, and realized a gain of \$1,541,000 on the termination of one total return swap agreement.
+There are no outstanding agreements at December 31,

-At December 31, 1999, affidavits of deposits covering fixed maturity securities and short-term investments with a amortized cost of \$1,388,740,914 were on deposit with state agencies to meet regulatory requirements.
+At December 31, 2000, fixed maturity securities and short-term investments with an amortized cost of \$1,901,955,000 were on deposit with state agencies to meet regulatory requirements.

-At December 31, 1999, the following investments in any person or its affiliates (other than bonds issued by agencies of the United States Government) exceeded 10% of stockholders' equity:
+At December 31, 2000, the following investments in any person or its affiliates (other than bonds issued by agencies of the United States Government) exceeded 10% of stockholders' equity: